QTraceHelp/Help/products.md

 - **Products that belong to your organization**

-    Users with permission are able to add and upload detailed information for the products that belong to your organization.
+    Users with permission are able to add detailed information for their own organization's products.

 - **Supplier Products**